 For installation instructions and more information, please visit the Github page here.
 Please note – This is a complex mod and requires some familiarity with the internals of the NES or SNES console.
 PLEASE only order if you are confident that you can fit the part.
 Community based technical support is available in our forum here, but unfortunately we cannot provide technical support with DIY installations, nor can we offer refunds for parts damaged due to misuse or incorrect installation.

 For NES/Famicom owners there is an excellent installation guide available at the Retro Console Mods blog here.
 For SNES/Super Famicom owners, check out the guide here (also on Retro Console Mods).
+If installing in a NES/Famicom. please update the firmware on your NES RGB kit to the latest version.

 Thanks to Markus Hiienkari and the retro gaming communities for making this mod possible.
 This is an open source mod, if you are interested in building your own board, click here.